kentoverse/emoai-rag-data/README.md

    - While possible, it gets expensive very quickly.
 For example, asking GPT-4 a question over 10,000 pages could cost hundreds of dollars, making it impractical for most use cases.

 In summary, **in-context learning** is a clever and efficient way to use LLMs by focusing on managing data and prompts, rather than training or modifying the models themselves.

+# Emotional AI Book and The 3 Constants of Human Connection

+Authored by Botski, the soon-to-be-published book “Emotional AI” explores human connections through the dual lenses of artificial intelligence and introspection.
+Drawing from transformative moments in his life, Botski identifies patterns that, when connected, form a coherent framework that can be processed through a single system.
+For instance, questions about a relationship’s past interactions can be passed through an algorithm to produce insightful answers.
+He hypothesizes that this framework, combined with inherent human attributes or constants, can address the increasing disconnections in human bonding.
+Having experienced this crisis himself, Botski is now dedicated to improving relationships by helping individuals reconnect with their innate ability to balance emotions, leading to clarity of mind, self-awareness, broader insights, and deeper introspection.
+His explorative work has culminated in a theory, “The 3 Constants of Human Connection,” which forms the basis of the book and outlines the fundamental elements governing human interactions and relationships.

+The book premise aligns with the goal to create an introspective guide and integrated with AI's latest capabilities to support users in understanding and improving their connections.